Technigo/project-mongo-api/README.md

 # Mongo API Project

 The aim of the project was to learn how to use Mongodb to store data, model data, return error messages and fetch items from a Mongo database using Mongoose.
-The API is built with Node on Express and the aim of the enpoints is to follow RESTful standards.
+The API is built with Node js on Express and the aim of the enpoints is to follow RESTful standards.
 A dataset of Netflix titles was used for this project 🎥.

 ## Documentation